Poncelet Triangles and Tetragons over Finite Fields: Introduction

 \section{Introduction}

 Quoted as one of the most beautiful results in projective geometry, Poncelet's theorem has been discussed extensively, together with its vast connection to other areas of mathematics; see, for example \cite{drarad2011poncelet, fla2008poncelet, grihar1977poncelet}.
-As a brief recall, Poncelet's theorem states that if we have an $n$-sided polygon that is inscribed in a conic $\A$ and circumscribed about another conic $\B$, then we can construct another $n$-sided polygon that is inscribed and circumscribed about the same pair of conics starting from any point in $\A$ as a vertex.
+As a brief recall, Poncelet's theorem states that if we have an $n$-sided polygon that is inscribed in a conic $\A$ and circumscribed about another conic $\B$, then we can construct another $n$-sided polygon that is inscribed and circumscribed about the same pair of conics, starting from any point in $\A$ as a vertex.
 This holds for a projective plane over any field of characteristic not equal to 2 \cite{ber1987geom, jowlia2023poncelet}.
 In this context, we call such polygon a Poncelet $n$-gon and say that the ordered pair $(\A,\B)$ is an $n$-Poncelet pair.

 In the setting of the projective plane over a finite field of characteristic not equal to 2, the probability of obtaining a $3$-Poncelet pair was discussed in \cite{chi2017ptc}.
-In this setting, Cayley's condition \cite{grihar1978cayley} and Dickson's classification \cite{dic1908penauto} have been utilized to compute bounds for the probability of obtaining a $3$-Poncelet pair among smooth pairs of conics, for each pencil in Dickson's classification with transversally intersecting generators.
+In this setting, Cayley's condition \cite{grihar1978cayley} and Dickson's classification of pencils of conics \cite{dic1908penauto} have been utilized to compute bounds for the probability of obtaining a $3$-Poncelet pair among smooth pairs of conics, for each pencil with transversally intersecting generators.
 Under the same setting, \cite{wan2025pnc} gave exact probabilities of obtaining $3$-Poncelet pairs, and provided bounds for the probabilities of obtaining $4$-Poncelet pairs.

 We develop on these previous works by considering a larger collection of conic pairs in the projective plane over a finite field of characteristic not equal to 2.
 In this paper, we allow the conic $\A$ in which the Poncelet polygon is inscribed to be smooth or singular while retaining the smoothness condition for the conic $\B$ about which the Poncelet polygon is circumscribed.
 With this, we consider every pencil in Dickson's classification that will contain at least one smooth conic, effectively allowing the case where our conic pairs intersect non-transversally.
 In this setting, we focus on Poncelet triangles and tetragons, and we aim to compute the exact probability of obtaining a $3$-Poncelet pair or $4$-Poncelet pair for each pencil under consideration.
 Moreover, we discuss in detail the probabilities for $3$-Poncelet pairs in the instance where the characteristic of the finite field is 3.